GoogleCloudPlatform/cloud-spanner-samples/finance/README.md

         --spanner_project_id=test-project --spanner_instance_id=test-instance \
         --spanner_database_id=test-database
     ```

-> To run the application using the JDBC implementation, in the command above,
+    > NOTE: To run the application using the JDBC implementation, in the command above,
 substitute `java` with `jdbc`.

 3. Call RPCs using grpc_cli.